simple10/nodestack/README.md

 # Development

 NodeStack uses cake to start an express server.
-Cake is the Node equivalent of rake.
+Cake is the Node.js equivalent of rake.

 ```bash
 # Start web server on port 3000